sachinym/Github-Advanced-Security/Module2-SecretScanning.md

     ![push-protection1](./images/commitchanges.png)

-11. Finally, to show off how much importance we place on catching real secrets over modified / false positive secrets, we will go back through the process of creating a new personal acess token.
-Once again go to your profile, and then **Settings** -> **Developer settings** -> **Personal access tokens** -> **Tokens (classic)** and then clicking on **Generate new token** at the top and selecting **Generate new token (classic)**.
+11. Finally, to show off how much importance we place on catching real secrets over modified / false positive secrets, we will go back through the process of creating a new personal access token.
+Once again go to your profile, and then **Settings** -> **Developer settings** -> **Personal access tokens** -> **Tokens (classic)** and then click on **Generate new token** at the top and select **Generate new token (classic)**.

 12. Once again, give your secret a name **secret3** and set the **Expiration** to _"Custom..."_ and select the next calendar day.
 By default, no permissions are granted so it is safe to scroll to the bottom and click **Generate token**.

 13. Once you've generated the token, click the **Copy** icon to the right of the secret value, and return to the `ghas-bootcamp-javascript` repository.
-Open up _index.js_, click the pencil icon on the top-right of the code block and add `var secret3 = "Your-Secret-Value"` to the code. **BEFORE YOU COMMIT YOUR CODE** go ahead and add some random letters and numbers to the end of the GitHub Personal Access Token you've added.
+Open up _index.js_, click the pencil icon on the top-right of the code block, and add `var secret3 = "Your-Secret-Value"` to the code. **BEFORE YOU COMMIT YOUR CODE** go ahead and add some random letters and numbers to the end of the GitHub Personal Access Token you've added.

     ![push-protection1](./images/allsecrets.png)

 14. In the end, this will _NOT_ cause a **Secret scanning** pop-up to appear.
-It's important to once-again reiterate that we focus on Push Protecting against secrets that we are highly confident are real, and that match the patterns expected from the algorithms are partners use to generate their credential material.
+It's important to once again reiterate that we focus on Push Protecting against secrets that we are highly confident are real, and that match the patterns expected from the algorithms are partners use to generate their credential material.

 ## Task 3: Create a custom secret pattern and view the results

 1. Within the `ghas-bootcamp-javascript` repo there is a secret disclosed on line 27 of the file `index.js`.
 To discover secrets like this, we will go into this repository's **Settings** -> **Code Security and Analysis** -> **Secret Scanning** section and then click on the button **New pattern**.

     ![new-pattern-repository](./images/custom11.png)

 1. When creating a new pattern, first supply a name **Test-Pattern(1)** and enter a test string for the pattern **api-password: "gH4#kP!2w_"(5)**.
 Because writing regular expression patterns can be challenging, we recommend using something like _GitHub Copilot_ or [Regex101.com](https://regex101.com/) to help with this process.
-You can also refer to the Field Security team's open source [custom-pattern-secrets](https://github.com/advanced-security/secret-scanning-custom-patterns) repository which contains a number of useful examples.
+You can also refer to the Field Security team's open-source [custom-pattern-secrets](https://github.com/advanced-security/secret-scanning-custom-patterns) repository which contains several useful examples.

 1. Using the [Generic Secrets / Passwords](https://github.com/advanced-security/secret-scanning-custom-patterns/tree/main/generic) from the Field Security team's repository, we grab the following pattern format: